 If you can afford it, try to get something with a 6-inch to 8-inch woofer on it.
 I’ve found that these tend to reproduce enough low frequency information to provide reliable, accurate mixes.

-Spend at least $300-$500 if you can. $700-$1500 will get you into a really professional set of monitors, but avoid spending less than $200 if you can.
+Spend at least $300-$500 if you can. $700-$1500 will get you into a really nice set of monitors, but avoid spending less than $200 if you can.
 You’ll only end up using them for a year at most.
 Then you’ll sell them for some nicer monitors.

 What about headphones?